Mariano Díaz: Alavés

 In July 2025, after more than a year as a free agent, Mariano joined Deportivo Alavés on trial.
 On 7 August, after playing in the pre-season, he signed a two-year contract with the club.

+On 15 August 2026, Mariano scored his first league goal for Alavés (and his first in 5 seasons) in their opening game of the season against Getafe with a superb finish into the top right corner.
+He also assisted the other 2 goals in a dominant 3–0 win.

 International career

 Mariano is eligible for the Dominican Republic through his mother, a native of San Juan de la Maguana.
 He made his international debut on 24 March 2013 in a friendly against neighbours Haiti, and scored the last goal of a 3–1 victory.
-He later retired from the national team to focus on his career at Real Madrid and also avoid being cap-tied with the Dominican Republic, in view of a possible call up for the Spain national team.
+He later retired from the national team to focus on his career at Real Madrid and also to avoid being cap-tied with the Dominican Republic, in view of a possible call up for the Spain national team.
 In December 2017, Spain manager Julen Lopetegui said he was monitoring Mariano for a call-up.
 In March 2025, he was called up to the Dominican Republic national team after 303 days without playing a club match.